Red Baron likes to read books about German history written by foreigners. The

 irrespective of wealth or social standing.

-monument in Viktoria Park on Kreuzberg during my last visit to Berlin.
+The victory against Napoleon forged Prussian unity and pride.
+After reading Memories of a Nation, I visited the commemorative monument in Viktoria Park on Kreuzberg on my last visit to Berlin.

 The following information about